 1. Hosted Chef: Hosted Enterprise Chef is a version of the Chef server that is hosted by Chef.
 Hosted Enterprise Chef is cloud-based, scalable, and available service with resource-based access control.
-Makes life easier, you will not have to run additional server and manage it.
+Makes life easier, you will not have to run an additional server and manage it.

 2. Enterprise Chef: is similar to hosted chef but the chef server will be located on premise.

 3. Open Source Chef is a free version of Chef Server.